appcod8/find8/README.md

 # Find8

-**Metaverse Search** is a browser extension that lets you search across multiple search engines from a single interface.
+**Find8** is a browser extension that lets you search across multiple search engines from a single interface.
 It's designed to offer a fast, clean, privacy-respecting way to explore the "metaverse" of online knowledge.

 ---